Servant-Software-LLC/FileBased.DataProviders/README.md

 ## Requirements
 - You will need to sign an Assignment of Intellectual Property Rights agreement that Servant Software LLC provides.
-- Here are instructions on [Implementing a .NET Framework Data Provider](https://learn.microsoft.com/en-us/previous-versions/aa720164(v=vs.71))
+- All interfaces in [the table on this page](https://learn.microsoft.com/en-us/previous-versions/aa720599(v=vs.71)) must have an implementation.
+Here are instructions on [Implementing a .NET Framework Data Provider](https://learn.microsoft.com/en-us/previous-versions/aa720164(v=vs.71))
 - The Definition of Done will be when all requested features in this document are implemented, the provided set of unit tests pass and code coverage is at least 75%.
 - Create a JSON ADO.NET data provider that provides CRUD operations.